Mini-Europe: Building the monuments

-The monuments exposed are chosen for the quality of their architecture or their European symbolism.
+The monuments exposed are selected for the quality of their architecture or their European symbolism.
+Numbering 165, the designers and model makers are Belgian, British, Dutch, French, German, Portuguese and Spanish.
 Most of the monuments were made using moulds.
+The pieces are constructed from a variety of materials, then copied by silicone moulding.
 The final copy used to be cast from epoxy resin, but nowadays polyester is used.
-Three of the monuments were made out of stone (e.g. the Leaning Tower of Pisa, in marble).
+Three of the monuments were made out of natural stone (e.g. the Leaning Tower of Pisa and the Château de Chenonceau, in marble).
 A computer-assisted milling procedure was used for two of the models.
 After painting, the monuments are installed on site, together with decorations and lighting.